jemcdevitt/DeadMansChest/README.md

 * Paper 1.21.x
 * Java 21

-Dead Man's Chest uses supported Bukkit/Paper APIs and does not rely on NMS or internal server classes.
+Deadman's Chest uses supported Bukkit/Paper APIs and does not rely on NMS or internal server classes.

 ---

 ## Configuration

-Dead Man's Chest is intended to be configurable while still having sensible defaults.
+Deadman's Chest is intended to be configurable while still having sensible defaults.

 Configuration areas include: